-Tuscan main courses can include a variety of options.
+Tuscan main courses include a variety of options.

-- For example, grilled meats make a delicious entrée.
+- Grilled meats make a delicious entrée.
 Bistecca all Fiorentina, a large Porterhouse steak, offers a great local delicacy for two (or more) people.

-- In addition, game meat, such as rabbit, is found in a specialty dish of stewed rabbit with olives.
+- Also game meat, such as rabbit, is found in a specialty dish of stewed rabbit with olives.

-- On the other hand, Tuscans along the coastline often include fish.
+- Lastly, Tuscans along the coastline often include fish.